wiedemannc/deswappify-auto/README.md

 The code is inspired by https://gist.github.com/WGH-/91260f6d65db88be2c847053c49be5ae and the discussion on  https://unix.stackexchange.com/questions/45673/how-can-swapoff-be-that-slow.

-It is ment to use as a daemon on linux.
+It is ment to be used as a daemon on linux.
 It continuously scans the memory and load situation and performs a deswap operation when there the situation allows (enough available memory and not too many active processes).
 This might be seen as a workaround for high swap usages after resume from hibernation, even if there is enough physical memory available.

 The script has been developed in python 3.5 (it might run also with python 2.7).